jdeneef/ha_gpiod/README.md

 # HomeAssistant HACS custom RPI GPIOD integration

 This HACS integration is used to address GPIO (especially and only tested for RaspberryPi) using libgpiod and python gpiod >=v2.02 since RPI.gpio is no longer supported.
-I created this for my own use, and to understand a custom integration, but since it is working on Raspberry pi feel free to use.
+I created this for my own use, and to learn how to build a custom integration, but since it is working on Raspberry Pi feel free to use.

-**This work is copied over to the original HACS [RPI_GPIO](https://github.com/thecode/ha-rpi_gpio) integration.
-You should most likely check the that integration instead of this one.
-I'm keeping this repository for my own fun and use for now.**
+> :bulb: The code of this custom component upto v1.4.5 is copied over to the original HACS [RPI_GPIO](https://github.com/thecode/ha-rpi_gpio) gpio integration.
+You should most likely check and use that integration instead of this one.
+I'm keeping this repository for my own fun and use.

-**This is working in my homeassistant environment, that's it.
-Shared for testing and usage at your own risk!**
+> :warning: This is working in my homeassistant environment.
+Shared for testing.
+Use at your own risk. :+1:

-`ha_gpiod` is based on [ha-rpi_gpio](https://github.com/thecode/ha-rpi_gpio), which was already adapted for `gpiod` in [ha-gpio](https://codeberg.org/raboof/ha-gpio) and rewritten from scratch by me ..
+`ha_gpiod` is based on [ha-rpi_gpio](https://github.com/thecode/ha-rpi_gpio), which was already adapted for `gpiod` in [ha-gpio](https://codeberg.org/raboof/ha-gpio) and rewritten from scratch for `gpiod` by me.
+Just recently this code is copied back to [ha-rpi_gpio](https://github.com/thecode/ha-rpi_gpio)

 # Installation
 Via HACS: add as custom repository from github using this github https://github.com/jdeneef/ha_gpiod/ (HACS => integrations => 3-dots menu => custom repositories, enter repository URL, select "Integrations" in Category drop-down, go back to hacs, install gpiod component, reboot, add config, reboot).
-If you run into errors, ensure HACS is up-to-date, [re-install HACS](https://hacs.xyz/docs/setup/download) to update it if needed.
+If you run into errors, ensure HACS is up-to-date.

 # Usage
 The `gpiod` platform will be initialized using the path to the gpio chip.
 When path is not in the config `/dev/gpiochip[0-5]` are tested for a gpiodevice having `pinctrl`, in sequence `[0,4,1,2,3,5]`.
 So with a raspberry pi you should be OK to leave the path empty.